is-a-dev/docs/src/useful/faq.md

 We **allow** NS records only when:

-* The standard DNS record types we support aren’t sufficient.
+* The standard DNS record types we support aren't sufficient.
   ✅ You must provide clear, technical justification.
 * A DNS provider (e.g., Aternos) requires NS delegation.
   ✅ You must provide documentation.